warmana/cloudant-docs-fork/source/includes/guides/_replication-guide.md

 ## Replication

 Cloudant’s replication capabilities are best-of-class.
 Data can be copied from one database to another in the same Cloudant account, across accounts and across data centers.
 Data can even be replicated to and from a Cloudant account and a mobile device using [Cloudant Sync](https://cloudant.com/product/cloudant-features/sync/) or [PouchDB](http://pouchdb.com/).
-Replication can run in one direction or in both directions, as one-shot or continuous operation and can be finely tuned with optional parameters.
+Replication can run in one direction or in both directions, as a 'single shot' or continuous operation, and can be finely tuned with optional parameters.

 Cloudant’s replication protocol is compatible with a range of other databases and libraries, making it a great fit for Internet of Things (IoT) and mobile applications.

 This guide introduces Cloudant’s replication functionality, discuss common use-cases and shows how to make your application replicate successfully.

 ### What is Replication?

 Cloudant is a distributed JSON data store with an HTTP API which is run as a service on multiple clouds, or in your server rack.
 Documents are stored in databases and can grow to any size as Cloudant shards its data across many nodes.
 Replication is the copying of data from a source database to a target database.
 The source and target databases need not be on the same Cloudant account, or even in the same data center.

 ![replication](images/replication_guide_1.png)

 Replication is complete when the latest version of each document in the source has made it to the destination database; this includes new documents, updates to existing documents and deletions.
 Only the latest version of a document will remain after replication; older versions are left behind.

 The source database remains unaltered by replication (apart from checkpoint data being written to it, to allow partial replications to resume from the last known position) and any pre-existing data in the destination database remains.

 ### How do I initiate replication via the Dashboard?

 The Cloudant Dashboard provides a convenient user-interface to trigger replication.
-Simply visit the Replication tab of your Cloudant Dashboard and click on the New Replication button.
+Open the Replication tab of your Cloudant Dashboard and click on the New Replication button.
 Complete the simple form:

 ![replication2](images/replication_guide_2.png)

-defining the source and target databases and click “Replicate”.
+Using the form, define the source and target databases, then click "Replicate".

 ![replication3](images/replication_guide_3.png)

-The status of each replication task can be seen in the “All Replications” section of the Dashboard, with each job moving from “Triggered” to “Complete” as it progresses.
+The status of each replication task can be seen in the "All Replications" section of the Dashboard, with each job changing state from "Triggered" to "Complete" as it progresses.

 ![replication4](images/replication_guide_4.png)